In this article, we will help you understand how to configure a Form using Forms 2.0.

 Configuring Fields in a Form

-3. Click the Settings icon.
-Depending upon the settings of the field type, the individual field would vary from field type to field type.
+- Click the Settings icon.
+Depending upon the settings of the field type, Field settings vary by field type.
 To see the detailed information of every field type, click here.

 Please note the above given are some basic validations which apply to most of the fields.
 However, the validations and the rules vary for field types.
 To read the Validations and Rules for all the Field Types, click here.